-Experienced fencer James is a level 1 coach who assists at the club on Mondays, where he is passing on his sneaky skills to our youngest femcers.
+Experienced fencer James is a level 2 coach who assists at the club on Mondays and Sundays, which gives him two chances a week to pass on his sneaky skills to our youngest fencers.

 William Briggs – Assistant Coach

-Ace stop-hitter and all-round wrist-botherer, William recently passed his level 1 coaching course.
-A good technician and calm communicator, William coaches on Sundays at the club.
+Ace stop-hitter and all-round wrist-botherer, William recently passed his level 2 coaching course.
+A good technician and calm communicator, William coaches at all three of the club’s weekly sessions.

 Gerry Lavin – Assistant Coach

-As energetic on the piste as he is friendly and enthusiastic off it, Gerry is helping our under-14 fencers on Mondays sharpen up and, well, be ‘more Gerry’!
+As energetic on the piste as he is friendly and enthusiastic off it, Gerry is helping our under-14 fencers on Thursday sharpen up and, well, be ‘more Gerry’!